Using an XML Sitemap to Index Fresh Content Quicker

 CNN’s approach to XML sitemaps focuses upon helping a search engine find the addition of many new URLs daily and also addressing canonical issues with their pages.

-Pubmed has a huge archive of URLs listed in their XML sitemaps, with very little change to most of them over time, and a change rate of URLs listed as monthly.
+Pubmed has a huge archive of URLs listed in their XML sitemaps, with very little change to most of them over time and a change rate of URLs listed monthly.

-One part of the study was limited to 500 million URLs which were found in XML sitemaps, and it focused upon deciding whether or not the use of XML sitemaps provided the inclusion of higher quality pages than the use of crawling programs alone, without considering the sitemap information.
+One part of the study was limited to 500 million URLs found in XML sitemaps.
+It focused upon deciding whether or not the use of XML sitemaps provided the inclusion of higher quality pages than the use of crawling programs alone, without considering the sitemap information.

-Another aspect of the study looked at 5 billion URLs that were seen by both XML sitemaps and by the discovery of pages through web crawling programs, to determine things such as which approach showed the freshest versions of those pages.
+Another aspect of the study looked at 5 billion URLs seen by both XML sitemaps and by the discovery of pages through web crawling programs to determine which approach showed the freshest versions of those pages.
 It appears that the sitemap approach found new content quicker:

 Next, we study which of the two crawl systems, Sitemaps and Discovery, sees URLs first.
-We conduct this test over a dataset consisting of over five billion URLs that were seen by both systems.
-According to the most recent statistics at the time of the writing, 78% of these URLs were seen by Sitemaps first, compared to 22% that was seen through Discovery first.
+We conduct this test over a dataset consisting of over five billion URLs seen by both systems.
+According to the most recent statistics at the time of the writing, 78% of these URLs were seen by Sitemaps first, compared to 22% seen through Discovery first.

-The last section of the paper discusses how information from XML sitemaps might be used by a search engine to help decide which pages of a site to crawl first.
+The last section of the paper discusses how a search engine might use XML sitemaps to help decide which pages of a site to crawl first.

 If you’re not using XML sitemaps on your website, you may want to read through this paper and consider adding them.